 If any of these risks and uncertainties materializes or if the assumptions underlying any of our forward-looking statements prove to be incorrect, the actual results may be materially different from those we express or imply by such statements.

 We do not intend or assume any obligation to update these forward-looking statements since they are based solely on the circumstances at the date of publication.

-With the guidance for the 2019 financial year, for forecasting the profitability of the divisions, Daimler will change over to using return on sales instead of EBIT for the automotive divisions and return on equity for Daimler Financial Services.
-This will create a link between our expectations for the current financial year and our strategic targets.
+With the guidance for the 2019 financial year, for forecasting the profitability of the divisions, Daimler changed over to using return on sales instead of EBIT for the automotive divisions and return on equity for Daimler Financial Services.
+This creates a link between our expectations for the current financial year and our strategic targets.

-In the future, divisional return on sales and return on equity will be forecast on the basis of bandwidths.
+Divisional return on sales and return on equity are forecast on the basis of bandwidths.

-For the Daimler Group’s EBIT, we will retain the current method of a comparative forecast; however, we will adjust the forecast sensitivities:
+For the Daimler Group’s EBIT, we retain the current method of a comparative forecast; however, we adjusted the forecast sensitivities:

 - The forecast “at the prior-year level” represents a change compared with the prior-year figure of -5% to +5%.